pkic/pkic.org/content/events/2023/pqc-conference-amsterdam-nl/_index.md

         - Germain van der Velden
       location:
           Breakout:
-            title: To be announced shortly
+            title: Code-based Cryptography
             description: |
-              The speaker(s) for this session will be announced soon!
+              The abstract for this session will be added soon!

               \* _This is a 40 minute session_
             track: Algorithms
             speakers:
-              - TBC
+              - Simona Samardjiska

     - time: "12:40"
       title: "Ask the Experts: Global Perspectives on Post-Quantum Cryptography Governance"